By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 It would appear that the process does take a small amount of time, so if you were expecting a recovery, then you should think again.

-We always tend to let things settle for three months after making any significant changes, and certainly, when making changes to your disavow file, this is what we would recommend.
+We always tend to let things settle for three months after making any significant changes, and indeed, when making changes to your disavow file, this is what we would recommend.
 Of course, some links may be updated faster than others (due to recrawling times, etc.), but overall we think this is a safe bet when trying to analyze the effect of any changes you make.